sakrobinson/BTminer_tracker/README.md

 2. **Input/Edit Hotkey Names**: Assign meaningful names to your hotkeys for easier identification in logs and visualizations.
 Repeat this step with each new hotkey registration. *Note: Snapshots occur every 20 minutes (100 blocks)

-3. **View Graphs**: Plot emission or stake for single hotkeys or all hotkeys at once.
+3. **View Graphs**: Plot stake, trust, consensus, incentive, or emission for select or all hotkeys.

 4. **Exit**: Get on outa here!